RevenueCat/slide-to-unlock/README.md

 ## Usage

 You can easily implement a slide-to-unlock feature using the `SlideToUnlock` composable.
 It offers intuitive customization options for colors, text, shapes, and even the entire content of the thumb and hint, allowing you to create a wide variety of styles.
+If you want to just directly dive into the sample codes, check out the [demo project](https://github.com/RevenueCat/slide-to-unlock/tree/main/app).

 ### Basic Usage